 - Individuals and companies may renew online through the online Vehicle Registration & Plates portal.

 ELT stands for Electronic Lien Title.
 When you have a lienholder on your vehicle loan, your title will remain in an electronic form only until the time your loan is paid off and the lienholder releases their interest in your vehicle.
-At that time a paper title will be printed and mailed to you.
+At that time a paper title will be printed and mailed to the location indicated by the lienholder in the release.
 South Dakota has been an ELT state since October 2012.

 Contact your local county treasurer’s office to change your address in your customer record or visit the Vehicle Registration & Plates Portal.

 Effective July 1, 2015, vehicle owners have 45 days to apply for title and registration of an acquired vehicle.
-All vehicles acquired prior to July 1, 2015 must be titled and registered within 30 days.
+All vehicles acquired prior to July 1, 2015 must have been titled and registered within 30 days of the purchase date.

 There is not a provision for extensions on the 45 day requirement.
 Interest and penalties will accrue on the motor vehicle excise tax.
 All fees are assessed from the purchase date regardless of when an applicant applies for title and registration.